-Here's How Long the iPadOS 13.3.1 Update Takes
+Here's How Long the iPadOS 13.4 Update Takes

 Apple

-The iPadOS 13.3.1 update is a small maintenance upgrade, but it could still take quite a bit of time to download and install on your iPad Pro, iPad mini, iPad Air, or iPad.
+The iPadOS 13.4 update is a large milestone upgrade and it could take quite a bit of time to download and install on your iPad Pro, iPad mini, iPad Air, or iPad.

-Apple’s latest version iPadOS 13 comes with a new batch of enhancements, security patches, and bug fixes for Apple’s tablet lineup.
+Apple’s latest version iPadOS 13 comes with a new batch of features, enhancements, security patches, and bug fixes for your tablet.

 Moving your iPad from one version of iPadOS to another can cause problems so you’ll want to monitor the download and installation process.